LeeMorinUCF/QMB6358F20/demo_15_numerical_methods/README.md

 #### Newton's Method

-Newton's method uses calculus to get a more accurate measurement of the slope at a given point on the function.
+Newton's method (often called the Newton-Raphson method, with due credit given to Joseph Raphson) uses calculus to get a more accurate measurement of the slope at a given point on the function.
 It chooses the next candidate point by solving for the root of the tangent line at the current point.
 The solution of this linear equation is represented by the following recurrence relation.